-Normalised results are non-IFRS/non-GAAP financial measures that reflect the underlying performance of the business and are used internally by management to assess the performance of the business.
+Normalised results are non-IFRS/non-GAAP financial measures that management believes reflect the underlying performance of the business and are used internally by management to assess the performance of the business.
+Normalised results are calculated by excluding significant items from the statutory result.
+Such significant items are determined by management based on their nature and size.
+Significant items are income or expense which are, either individually or in aggregate, material to The Star Group or to the relevant business segment and are not incurred in the ordinary course of business (for example, the cost of significant reorganisations or restructuring), or are ordinary course activities that are unusual due to their size and nature (for example, impairment of assets).
 Significant items are excluded from the normalised results.
 Investors are cautioned not to place undue reliance on any normalised results included in this Presentation.